 Bodyweight Muscle Up

 The Bodyweight Muscle Up is an advanced upper-body exercise that combines a pull-up with a dip in one continuous movement.
 It requires strong pulling power, pressing strength, and precise coordination to transition smoothly from below the bar or rings to a supported position above them.
+Traditional bodyweight exercises like pull-ups and dips produce high levels of muscle activation across the lats, pecs, and arms (Buxton et al., 2024), and the muscle up combines both demands into a single movement.

-How to Perform the Bodyweight Muscle Up
+How to perform the Bodyweight Muscle Up

 - Begin in a dead hang position on a pull-up bar with hands shoulder-width apart, palms facing away from you, and arms fully extended.